A Joke That Had Me Laughing

 I heard through the grapevine at my primary school that some farmers got rid of the honey bees that used to invade the bridge by blocking their nests with mud.
 As to why the farmers did so, considering the benefits of honey bees, is something I don't understand.
 There ought to have been a wiser way of dealing with the bees.

 We were fortunate to have an abundant swarm of honey bees on our farm in the '90s.
-They had created a nest for themselves in a certain tree where we used to graze cattle.
+They had created a nest for themselves in a small cave in a certain tree where we used to graze cattle.
 And I can't recall anyone in my family getting stung by them.
 Our only shortcoming was our lack of skill in practising bee-farming to produce honey for sale and for home consumption.
-The bees fled from the tree when some of my family members harvested honey from their nest in an unprofessional way.
+When some of my family members harvested honey from bees' nest in an unprofessional way, the bees fled from the tree.
 To this day, more than twenty years later, the honey bees have never gone back to that tree.

 Fortunately, there are some honey bees that have settled on another section of our farm in the past several years.
 This time, my family - led by my senior brother Bob Njinju - are trying to practise bee-farming by harnessing honey from the bees.
 A few months ago, Bob hired a carpenter to construct five beehives that were placed on that section of the farm where bees are.

 Because the bees are yet to occupy the beehives that the carpenter made for them, Bob bought last Thursday a type of wax that smells like honey with the intention of using it to attract honey bees to the beehives..
 He melted the wax and applied it on one beehive for a start.
 Then he instructed our farmhand to place the beehive on the farm at night to minimize the risk of being stung by bees.